 Wichita State's Cooperative Education and Work-based Learning Program, the largest program of its kind in Kansas and among the top 10 percent nationally, allows students to complement their classroom experience with employment related to their academic area of interest.
 Through the co-op program, engineering students receive extensive hands-on experience in their fields while earning competitive wages and college credit.
 Employers include NASA, Boeing, LSI Logic, Lockheed Martin Space Operations, Learjet, EXCEL Manufacturing, and others.

 There are more than 150 student organizations at WSU, including fraternities and sororities, honorary groups, professional organizations, religious associations, and special interest organizations.
-Engineering students are encouraged to join one of the nearly 20 engineering professional societies and organizations such as Society of Women Engineers (SWE), American Institute of Aeronautics and Astronautics (AIAA), Association for Computing Machinery, Institute of Electrical and Electronics Engineers (IEEE), Institute for Industrial Engineers (IIE), Society of Manufacturing Engineers (SME), American Society of Mechanical Engineers (ASME), or Society of Automotive Engineers (SAE), to name a few.
+Engineering students are encouraged to join one of the nearly three dozen engineering professional societies and organizations such as Society of Women Engineers (SWE), American Institute of Aeronautics and Astronautics (AIAA), Association for Computing Machinery, Institute of Electrical and Electronics Engineers (IEEE), Institute for Industrial Engineers (IIE), Society of Manufacturing Engineers (SME), American Society of Mechanical Engineers (ASME), or Society of Automotive Engineers (SAE), to name a few.
 The Engineering Council, which represents the engineering student body, is probably the most active student organization in the college, planning such activities as the engineering block party, Engineering Olympics and Engineering Open House.
 Involvment in these organizations is key to building your resume and networking with other engineering professionals.
 See a complete listing of engineering organizations.